yasirkula/UnityBezierSolution/.github/README.md

 `void SwapPointsAt( int index1, int index2 )`: swaps indices of two end points

-`void MovePoint( int previousIndex, int newIndex )`: changes an end point's index
+`void ChangePointIndex( int previousIndex, int newIndex )`: changes an end point's index

 `int IndexOf( BezierPoint point )`: returns the index of an end point

 - **Shape the spline**

-You can change the position, rotation and scale values of end points and the positions of their control points to reshape the spline.
+You can change the position, rotation, scale and normal values of the end points, as well as the positions of their control points to reshape the spline.

-End points have the following properties to store their transformational data: `position`, `localPosition`, `rotation`, `localRotation`, `eulerAngles`, `localEulerAngles` and `localScale`.
+End points have the following properties to store their transformational data: `position`, `localPosition`, `rotation`, `localRotation`, `eulerAngles`, `localEulerAngles`, `localScale`, `normal` and `autoCalculatedNormalAngleOffset`.

 Positions of control points can be tweaked using the following properties in BezierPoint: `precedingControlPointPosition`, `precedingControlPointLocalPosition`, `followingControlPointPosition` and `followingControlPointLocalPosition`.
 The local positions are relative to their corresponding end points.